thanos-io/thanos/docs/components/store.md

 Following options are used for metadata caching (meta.json files, deletion mark files, iteration result):

 - `blocks_iter_ttl`: how long to cache result of iterating blocks.
-- `metafile_exists_ttl`: how long to cache information about whether meta.json or deletion mark file exists
+- `metafile_exists_ttl`: how long to cache information about whether meta.json or deletion mark file exists.
-- `metafile_doesnt_exist_ttl`: how long to cache information about whether meta.json or deletion mark file doesn't exist
+- `metafile_doesnt_exist_ttl`: how long to cache information about whether meta.json or deletion mark file doesn't exist.
 - `metafile_content_ttl`: how long to cache content of meta.json and deletion mark files.
 - `metafile_max_size`: maximum size of cached meta.json and deletion mark file.
 Larger files are not cached.